 - a.
 Unsecured and non-interest bearing cash advances made by stockholders to the Group for working capital purposes which are payable on demand and usually settled in cash. - b.
-Unsecured and noninterest bearing cash advances from affiliates for working capital purposes which are payable on demand and usually settled in cash.

-c.
-On July 15, 2014, CWWC entered into another construction agreement with an entity under common/shared ownership where the latter agreed to complete the execution and completion of Phase 1 of 2014 Expansion Program.
-Total contract price of the project amounted to \$\text{P193.1}\$ million.
-In 2018, the construction project was completed.
+Unsecured and noninterest bearing cash advances from affiliates for working capital purposes which are payable on demand and usually settled in cash. - c.
+In 2017, CWWC entered into a contract with an entity under common management for Phase 2 of the 2014 waterworks system development and expansion plan in Calapan City.
+The total contract cost amounted to ₱152.1 million.
+In 2020, the contract price was amend to ₱227.0 million.